Course Design

 If you are a private or public landowner with acreage not dedicated to other uses, disc golf can be an excellent resource in a variety of settings with minimal landscaping or significant clearing to provide a fun and accessible outdoor activity for all ages!
 Depending on the setting and desired features, a simple course could be installed for far less than traditional park amenities like tennis or basketball courts.
 Disc golf courses can fit in the woods, on shared or defunct golf courses, or in park settings.
 With the rapid growth of disc golf in the last several years, a well-designed and well-maintained course can even be an economic driver, with players traveling to your area for the experience!

 As an internationally-recognized disc golfer, and one of the top woods players in the world, a Fish design represents a thoughtful investment in your course's and property's future.
-I am the lead designer of three proposed disc golf courses in Baltimore County, MD and one in Montgomery County, MD, and have consulted on designs for five disc golf courses in Georgia, Maryland, and Wisconsin.
+I am the lead designer of three proposed disc golf courses in Baltimore County, MD and one active course (Northwest Branch DGC) in Montgomery County, MD and two active private courses in Maryland, and have consulted on designs for six disc golf courses in Georgia, Indiana, Maryland, and Wisconsin.

 I'm also a “Designer” member of the Disc Golf Course Designers Group and led maintenance at Perkerson Park in Atlanta, GA from January 2013-May 2014, clearing fairways and installing erosion control structures, steps, & basket placements.
 I attended the 3DG Conference in 2025, learning from acclaimed designer John Houck and other experienced disc golf course design professionals.